If you see this after your page is loaded completely, leafletJS files are missing.

 - Source of heat – magma close to the ground surface – close enough to heat the groundwater above the point of boiling.
-One should remember that higher up in the mountains the boiling point is at lower temperature, f.e. in Yellowstone (2300 m above the sea level) the boiling point is at 93° C.
+One should remember that higher up in the mountains the boiling point is at a lower temperature, f.e. in Yellowstone (2300 m above sea level) the boiling point is at 93° C.

 - Suitable configuration of groundwater reservoir.
 Underground reservoirs of geysers are very hard to access, but research thus far shows, that reservoirs of geysers might be very complex, consisting of smaller channels and large voids.

 - Tough surrounding rocks.
 The hydrothermal processes in the geyser create high pressure and fragile rocks quickly cause the collapse of the geyser.
 Even the sturdiest rocks can not last these pressures forever – due to this, the lifetime of most geysers is not very long.
 Most geysers of the world have formed in rhyolite – a specific volcanic rock with a similar chemical composition to granite.

 When the temperature of water exceeds a boiling point, the water turns into steam which takes at least 1500 times more space than the water.
 If the boiling point is exceeded in the whole mass of water, an explosion happens.

 Thus – after the eruption of the geyser the reservoir has been emptied.
 Colder water starts to fill up the reservoir – and it starts to heat up.
 At some moment the whole reservoir is filled with water.
 At the deepest part of the reservoir, the rocks are hotter and water gets heated beyond the point of boiling.
 The pressure of the water column above it at first does not allow for the steam to rise up.